stella-yc/arachnid-land/src/pages/blog/2019-01-18-an-arachnid-fight-club-proves-that-tarantulas-are-good-neighbors.md

 ![A flowchart of the staged fights between Brachypelma vagans and several opponents.
 Most often, the tarantula was the winner, eating its opponent.
 Reconstructed from data presented in [3].](/img/snjc_01_fig1_x600.png)

 _Fig 5.
 A flowchart of the results Ariane Dor’s arachnid fight club.
-Most often, the tarantula was the winning, eating its opponent.
+Most often, the tarantula was the winner, eating its opponent.
 Reconstructed from data presented in \[3], and produced using Sankeymatic.com._

 Luckily, Dor’s data told a clear story - the undisputed champion of the Yucatan arachnid arena was the tarantula, _Brachypelma vagans._ It wasn’t even close.